Wentril/kubernetes_workshop/course.md

     username: bXl1c2Vy   # base64 for 'myuser'
     password: bXlwYXNzd29yZA==   # base64 for 'mypassword'
   ```
 - If you are creating it through `kubectl create` you need to add `generic` subcommand to specify that you are creating `Opaque` Secret.
-In this case base64 encoding is done automatically.
+In this case, base64 encoding is done automatically.
   ```bash
   kubectl create secret generic my-secret \
     --from-literal=username=myuser \